-Each Receiptholder shall have the right (individually and without the need for any other action of any person, including the Escrow Agent or any other Receiptholder), upon any default in the payment of interest on the Deposits when due by the Depositary in accordance with the Deposit Agreement, or upon any default in the payment of the final withdrawal when due by the Depositary in accordance with the terms of the Deposit Agreement and Escrow Agreement, to proceed directly against the Depositary.
-The Escrow Agent will notify Receiptholders in the event of a default in any such payment and will promptly forward to Receiptholders upon receipt copies of all written communications relating to any payments due to the Receiptholders in respect of the Deposits.
+Each Receiptholder shall have the right (individually and without the need for any other action of any person, including the Escrow Agents or any other Receiptholder), upon any default in the payment of interest on the Deposits when due by the Depositary in accordance with the applicable Deposit Agreement, or upon any default in the payment of the final withdrawal when due by the Depositary in accordance with the terms of the applicable Deposit Agreement and Escrow Agreement, to proceed directly against the Depositary.
+The relevant Escrow Agent will notify Receiptholders in the event of a default in any such payment and will promptly forward to Receiptholders upon receipt copies of all written communications relating to any payments due to the Receiptholders in respect of the Deposits.

-DESCRIPTION OF THE LIQUIDITY FACILITY
+DESCRIPTION OF THE LIQUIDITY FACILITIES

-The following summary describes certain terms of the Liquidity Facility and certain provisions of the Intercreditor Agreement relating to the Liquidity Facility, each of which we will file as an exhibit to a Current Report on Form 8-K with the SEC after completion of this Offering.
-The summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the Liquidity Facility and the Intercreditor Agreement.
+The following summary describes certain terms of the Liquidity Facilities and certain provisions of the Intercreditor Agreement relating to the Liquidity Facilities, each of which we will file as an exhibit to a Current Report on Form 8-K with the SEC after completion of this Offering.
+The summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the Liquidity Facilities and the Intercreditor Agreement.
 Upon request, copies of such agreements will be furnished to any prospective investor in the Certificates.
-Requests for such agreements should be addressed to the Trustee.
+Requests for such agreements should be addressed to the Trustees.
+The provisions of the Liquidity Facilities are substantially identical except as otherwise indicated.